amybohbeanii/pintos/threads/DESIGNDOC.md

 >> If you have any preliminary comments on your submission, notes for
 >> the TA, please give them here.

 Alarm clock implementation is not needed for VM project.
-However, we want to understand how threading works.
-We read chapter 9 in TOS in order to understand how threading works.
+However, it can be useful for our VM implementation.
+Priority Scheduling is not needed for future projects.
+Advanced Scheduler is not used for future projects.

 >> Please cite any offline or online sources you consulted while
 >> preparing your submission, other than the Pintos documentation,
 >> course text, and lecture notes.

 We used the provided Pintos solutions in order to understand Projects 1 and 2, so we can implement our own solution to Project 3: Virtual Memory quicker.
+One of our learning goals is to understand how threading works and we read chapter 9 in TOS in order to understand that.

                    Alarm Clock
                    ===========